 When, in the course of development, liberal-provoked antagonisms have disappeared, and all economic affairs have been distributed in the hands of a vast association of the whole nation, the social power will lose its exclusive political character and dissipate into the economic and moral/cultural sectors.
 Overweening political power, properly so called, is merely the organized power of the liberal elite for oppressing all others.

 In place of the old liberal hegemony, with its tribalisms and group antagonisms, we shall have an association, in which the free development of each is the condition for the free development of all.

 IV.
 POSITION OF THE CONSERVATIVES IN RELATION TO THE LIBERAL ELITE

-The conservatives fight for immediate aims; they fight at every opportunity the expansion of the welfare state and its political patronage and corruption.
-They never cease, for a single instant, to instill into conservatives and moderates the clearest possible recognition of the hostile antagonism between liberals and the rest of America.
+The conservatives fight for immediate aims; the liberal elite fight at every opportunity for the expansion of the welfare state and its political patronage and corruption.
+The conservatives never cease, for a single instant, to instill into conservatives and moderates the clearest possible recognition of the hostile antagonism between liberals and the rest of America.

 In short, the conservatives everywhere support the movement of freedom against the existing political order and its program of government expansion.

 The conservatives disdain to conceal their views and aims.
 They openly declare that their ends can be attained only by the power of ideas, peaceful persuasion, and faithful cooperation.
 Let the ruling liberal elite tremble at a conservative revolution.
 Conservatives, moderates, and liberal victims have nothing to lose but their shame.
 They have a world to win.

 MEN AND WOMEN OF THE UNITED STATES, UNITE!

 1. By liberals is meant the progressive educated elite, the ruling class of the modern welfare state.
 By victims is meant the class of welfare state beneficiaries who, deprived of savings or property by government patronage, are reduced to selling their voting power in order to live.